ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 ## Option 1: Build a local AMPL image using `Dockerfile`

 - Clone **[AMPL](https://github.com/ATOMScience-org/AMPL)**  github repo if you don't have one yet.
-- *(Optional)* if you plan to use code from a development branch, see line 2 for example.
+- *(Optional)* if you plan to use code from a different branch other than the default (master), see line 2 for example.

 ```
 git clone https://github.com/ATOMScience-org/AMPL.git